oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

         ![SQLFW](./images/sqlfw-206.png "The target database is deregistered")

-5. Now, let's delete the Private Endpoint
+5. Now, let's drop the Private Endpoint

     - Click on **Private endpoints** sub-menu